 I’ve begun describing my approach to total wellness as “dynamic balance“.
 If you’ve heard me talk about this approach before you may recall that dynamic balance refers to using the natural ebb and flow of life to gradually and permanently build greater and greater wellness in all the sectors of our life; Body, Mind, Relationships, Spirit and Society.

 One of the most common problems I see is that we micromanage our lives and never really step back to look at the big picture.
-We might look at our big financial picture once in a while and think about retirement, but when it comes to work, relationships, health, spiritual fulfilment and connection to society we usually just plug along waiting for life to happen to us and wake up one day with a big bag of regret.
+We might look at our big financial picture once in a while and think about retirement, but when it comes to work, relationships, health, spiritual fulfillment and our connection to society, we usually just plug along waiting for life to happen to us and wake up one day with a big bag of regret.

 Regretting that you didn’t take the time to look after your health is NOT something I want you to experience.
 Regretting that you didn’t do the personal development or spiritual growth work that would’ve saved your marriage is NOT something you need to live through.